Venafi/VenafiPS/docs/functions/New-VenafiSession.md

 ### -Jwt
 JSON web token.
 Available in TLSPDC v22.4 and later.
-Ensure jwt mapping has been configured in VCC, Access Management-\>JWT Mappings.
+Ensure JWT mapping has been configured in VCC, Access Management-\>JWT Mappings.

 ```yaml
 Type: String